Return to Campus

 - All events for outside groups in all venues have been canceled through Sept.
 4.

-- All university and student events after July 5 will be evaluated on a case-by-case basis that looks at safety measures, room and staff availability, and other factors.
+- All university and student events will be evaluated on a case-by-case basis as safety measures, room and staff availability, and other factors are taken into account.